 Shop Customization for Your Ski Boots

-While there are a lot things you can do at home to customize your ski boot fit, sometimes it is best to seek out a professional.
-A specialty ski shop with trained boot fitters can perform extensive modifications to your boots.
+While there are a lot things you can do at home to customize your ski boot fit, it's sometimes best to seek out a professional.
+A specialty ski shop with trained boot fitters like evo Seattle or evo Portland can perform extensive modifications to your boots.
 They are equipped with the proper tools and knowledge to help you achieve the best possible fit.
-Making custom footbeds and modifications to the hard plastic shell are the foundations of custom boot fitting.
-Custom footbeds stabilize and balance the foot, while modifying the shell with heat or grinding allows it to take the shape of the skier’s foot and eliminates “hot spots” or pressure points.
+Custom footbeds stabilize and balance the foot and are designed to fit your foot perfectly, while modifying the shell with heat or grinding allows it to take the shape of your foot and eliminates “hot spots” or pressure points.